 The benefits of the Plan will be available after satisfaction of the applicable Deductibles as shown on your Schedule of Coverage.
+The Deductibles will be increased in the future in direct proportion to the increase as determined from the cost-of-living adjustments based on the Consumer Price Index (CPI-U).

 The Deductibles are explained as follows: